 This page sets out the clear requirements for course accreditation with the Society

 As holders of a Register accredited by the Professional Standards Authority, we have a duty to ensure that those training courses which offer a route to registration are fit for purpose.
 We therefore keep our Training Standards for Accredited courses under review.
-The Society has decided that standards of entry to the Register will in future be benchmarked against Ofqual levels or their equivalents.
-Training Providers will be expected to adhere to these new requirements, where relevant, for any course commencing after September 1st 2017.
+Standards of entry to the Register are benchmarked against Ofqual levels or their equivalents

 Many of our training providers offer a range of courses which vary in length, depth and context.
 It is important to be aware that when assessing a course for Accreditation, Advanced/Specialist status or Quality Checking, it is the course itself rather than its provider on which we focus.
 A training provider may be offering either an Accredited course, an Advanced Specialist Training or a Quality checked course, or a range of these.
 Providers whose current offering does not match our requirements for either Accreditation, Advanced Specialist Training or Quality Checking may still join us as an Organisational Member.
 Awarding bodies or professional organisations who wish to have their qualifications or members considered for a route to our register are welcome to contact the Society for an initial discussion.